Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Introduction

 Though many state-of-the-art LLMs have been designed with some level of privacy protection in mind, it is not yet clear the degree to which these models are privacy aware.
 Prior works have primarily focused on general LLM safety, such as LLMs' vulnerability against jailbreak attacks~\cite{zhuo2023red}.
-Few works, however, have investigated the \textit{privacy perceptions} of LLMs and VLMs~\cite{mireshghallah2023can, shao2024privacylens}, and none have done so in the context of human-robot interaction.
-Given this gap, we aim to investigate \textit{whether} and \textit{how} LLMs interpret privacy scenarios in the context of human-robot interaction in home environments.
-Specifically, we raise the following research questions: \textbf{RQ1:} How does an individual’s privacy orientation influence their privacy expectations of social robots?; \textbf{RQ2:} How well do state-of-the-art LLMs align with individuals’ privacy expectations?; and \textbf{RQ3:} How do prompting strategies influence state-of-the-art LLMs’ conformity with individuals’ privacy expectations?
-Through the development and evaluation of privacy scenarios with participants and LLMs, we show that state-of-the-art LLMs maintain a broad understanding of privacy sensitivity, but may not yet possess nuanced privacy awareness.
+Few works, however, have investigated the \textit{privacy perceptions} of LLMs and VLMs~\cite{mireshghallah2023can, shao2024privacylens}, and none, to our knowledge, have done so in the context of human-robot interaction (HRI).
+Given this gap, we investigate how LLMs may help robots interpret privacy and make privacy decisions regarding data collection, processing, and sharing in home settings.
+Specifically, we raise the following research questions: \textbf{RQ1:} How does an individual’s privacy orientation influence their privacy expectations of robots in home settings?; \textbf{RQ2:} How well do state-of-the-art LLMs align with individuals’ privacy expectations?; and \textbf{RQ3:} How can we improve state-of-the-art LLMs’ conformity with individuals’ privacy expectations?